TexZK/cpython/Doc/library/hashlib.rst

 .. note::

+   This module also provides generic CRC and checksum algorithms.

-   If you want the adler32 or crc32 hash functions, they are available in the :mod:`zlib` module.
+   If you want alternative adler32 or crc32 hash functions, they are available in the :mod:`zlib` module.

 .. _hash-algorithms: